Tax guide

 A practical guide to preserving short-term and long-term capital-loss records and using them correctly during the Income-tax Act, 2025 transition.

 This guide is for Indian taxpayers, founders, finance teams, and return filers working through the changes brought by the Income-tax Act, 2025 and Finance Act 2025.
-Treat it as an educational readiness note — not a guarantee of any tax outcome, refund processing speed, or protection from notices.
+Treat it as an educational readiness note — not a promise of any tax outcome, refund processing speed, or protection from notices.
 Before filing, verify every position against the official portal, notified forms, and your own records.

-What changed
+What changed for capital loss 2025

 A capital loss cannot be treated as a single generic number carried from one year to the next.
 Asset category, holding period, special-rate transactions, and the specific disclosure schedule all affect how the loss is recorded and how much of it can be used.